edsu/inkdroid.org/_posts/2016-10-15-followers.md

 I was pleased to see Clinton is gaining more supporters than Trump again; but this graph looks noticeably different.
-Do you see the bump in followers at 10:21 EDT (02:21 GMT).
+Do you see the bump in followers at 10:21 PM EDT (02:21 GMT).
 What happened there?
 Well, thanks to the Web you can see exactly what happened there, it was the question from Beth Miller about the Supreme Court that begins at 10:19:54: